frconor-ebook/meditations/_posts/2025-06-10-personal-prayer.md

 Prayer ought to be the dialogue of a particular person---one who has ideals, a specific job, specific friends, who has received specific graces from God, and wants to talk with his God about all of these things.

-"When he rose from prayer, he went back to his disciples and found they were sleeping for sorrow.
-Our Lord said, 'How can you sleep?
+"When he rose from prayer, he went back to his disciples and found they were sleeping for sorrow."
+Our Lord said, "'How can you sleep?
 Rise up and pray, so that you may not enter into temptation'" (Luke 22:45-46).

 The apostles had ignored Our Lord\'s command.
 There may be many times in our life when we have been like the apostles.
 Possibly Our Lord has told us specific things, or things He wants us to do, or jobs to fulfill, or people to speak to.